strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

     ```

     :::tip
     The test logic can be added directly to the `app.test.js` file as well.
-If you write a lot of tests using separate files for the test logic can helpful.
+If you write a lot of tests, using separate files for the test logic can helpful.
     :::

 3. Add the following code to `./tests/app.test.js`